filecoin-project/filecoin-docs/docs/mine/lotus/miner-lifecycle.md

 ### Checking ongoing seal operations

-You should get an overview of your current sectors and states with:
+To get an overview of your current sectors and states, run:

 ```bash
 lotus-miner sectors list